bruvellu/terebratalia-wnts/wnt.md

 Mantle lobe expression is weak, and the terminal portion of the pedicle lobe is cleared from *fz9/10* transcripts (@fig:fzdantag and @fig:s-receptors).
 Throughout development *fz9/10* is expressed in the mesoderm.

-## Wnt antagonists are expressed in the anterior pole and mesodermal tissues
+## Expression of Wnt antagonists is limited to the anterior ectoderm and mesoderm

 To obtain a more comprehensive picture of the Wnt signaling landscape in *T. transversa*, we also analyzed the expression of three Wnt antagonists, Secreted Frizzled-Related Protein (*sfrp*), Dickkopf protein (*dkk*), and Wnt Inhibitory Factor (*wif*).